 Blood tests can help rule out diseases that have similar symptoms to multiple sclerosis.

 Also known as a lumbar puncture, a spinal tap allows for a small sample of fluid to be removed from your spinal canal.
-Spinal fluid tests can show abnormalities in antibodies that are associated with multiple sclerosis.
+Spinal fluid tests can show abnormalities in antibodies that are associated with MS.

 An MRI can show lesions on your brain and spinal cord that indicate multiple sclerosis is present.

 Your doctor will give you more insight on how to prepare and what to expect during a multiple sclerosis diagnosis test.

 Blood tests are a very simple procedure that will cause minimal to no pain.
 Patients may feel a small sting when the needle is inserted or removed.
 Blood tests only usually last a few minutes.